Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 ##Attaching a load balancer

-If your load balancer is already created on AWS, deploying with it in a **runCLI** job should be as simple as just adding the `LoadBalancers` array to your service template as described [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html).
+If your load balancer is already created on AWS, deploying with it in a **runSh** job should be as simple as just adding the `LoadBalancers` array to your service template as described [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html).

 Note that a service that's already running cannot be updated with a load balancer.
 You'll have to destroy/create the service from scratch with the load balancer for it to take effect.
 Shippable's [managed deploy jobs](../platform/workflow/job/deploy) handle scenarios like this automatically for you.